 Division Championships (other than the preceding): 1971, 1989, 1993 and 2013.

-In addition to the Knicks' and Rangers' banners, 2 music legends are honored with banners at The Garden: Bronx-born, Long Island-raised Billy Joel has a Number 12 banner, for the Garden record 12 straight sellout concerts he played in 2006; and Elton John, who has played The Garden more than any other musical performer, including for the 60th time on his 60th birthday, got a Number 60 banner for that occasion.
+In addition to the Knicks' and Rangers' banners, 2 music legends were honored with banners at The Garden: Bronx-born, Long Island-raised Billy Joel had a Number 12 banner, for the Garden record 12 straight sellout concerts he played in 2006; and Elton John, who had played The Garden more than any other musical performer, including for the 60th time on his 60th birthday, got a Number 60 banner for that occasion.
 He's now played it 64 times -- each and every one a sellout.
+However, Billy has now broken both records: 66, and 13 in a row, and has banners honoring those.

 There aren't, however, banners honoring some other landmark concerts at The Garden, though some of these are mentioned at the entrance: